Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: Multivariate Analysis (MVA)

 Table \ref{tab:MVA-result_5} shows that the statistical significance of BP3 is lower than that of the other two benchmark points even though it has the most significant partonic cross section of VLQ pair production since the mass of the VLQ is the smallest for BP3.
 This is attributed to a smaller mass difference between VLQ and DM than the other two BPs, which results in a relatively less boosted top quark and a smaller signal efficiency.
-Table \ref{tab:MVA-result_5} also demonstrate that a significant parameter space of this model can be explored with more than $5\sigma$ significance using the 139 $\text{fb}^{-1}$ data at the 14 TeV LHC.
+Table \ref{tab:MVA-result_5} also demonstrate that a significant parameter space of this model can be explored with more than $5\sigma$ significance using the 300 $\text{fb}^{-1}$ data at the 14 TeV LHC.
+The exclusion reach ($2\sigma$) of this model at the HL-LHC ($3000~\text{fb}^{-1}$) extends up to VLQ masses of 1253 GeV, 1188 GeV, and 1038 GeV for mass gaps between the VLQ and dark matter of 500 GeV, 407 GeV, and 300 GeV, respectively, assuming a branching ratio of 0.5 for VLQ decays into the top quark associated with the scalar.
+Consequently, the HL-LHC can exclude a significant portion of the allowed parameter space in Figure \ref{scan_plot_5}.